 We know all about the first, second and third trimesters, but have you heard about the fourth trimester?
 As you’ve probably gathered, it’s the first 12 weeks after the baby is born.
 It’s basically the time where the baby is out – but not quite ready for it, so to speak.
 It’s a time of adjustment as they learn to exist in the big, wide world after having been so cosy inside your belly.

-Don’t worry about routines right now, feed your baby when they’re hungry not according to a schedule, swaddling can help them to feel secure but there’s nothing like your arms so cuddle them lots (skin to skin as much as possible) and rock or sway them to sleep if that’s what works for you and your baby
+Don’t worry about routines right now, feed your baby when they’re hungry not according to a schedule.
+Swaddling can help them to feel secure but there’s nothing like your arms so cuddle them lots (skin-to-skin as much as possible) and rock or sway them to sleep if that’s what works for you and your baby

-Here are 10 things you need to know about the fourth trimester.
+10 things you need to know about the Fourth Trimester

 1. The 4th trimester is not easy